conclusions

 7 KIA; 2 KIFA; 6 WIA

 On those figures, 1./JG 2 would seem to have been the most effective part of the Gruppe, scoring highly and incurring no combat casualties.
 The Bf 109-equipped 4.
-Staffel made the fewest claims and suffered the heaviest losses but we do not know for example whether it was in action more often or given more dangerous assignments.
-It is however notable that no fewer than nine of its Messerschmitts were lost to enemy action during March 1944 while the other three Staffeln lost the same number of Focke-Wulfs in aggregate.
+Staffel made the fewest claims and suffered the heaviest losses but we do not know for example whether they were in action more often or given more dangerous assignments.
+It is however notable that no fewer than nine of its Bf 109s were lost to enemy action during March 1944 while the other three Staffeln lost the same number of Focke-Wulfs in aggregate.

 The temptation is to conclude that the Fw 190 A-6 was the better fighter in this context (in standard configuration it had significantly greater firepower, for example) but look at III./JG 53 which also flew the Bf 109 G-6 over Central Italy.
 In March, this Gruppe put up 391 sorties and lost 10 aircraft to enemy action; it reported one pilot killed, one missing, two prisoners of war and two wounded.
 Given that it was only around one third the size, 4./JG 2 seems to have fared very badly in comparison with III./JG 53.